4nonX/4nonX/README.md

 I build **DPlaneOS** - a ZFS-first, NixOS-native storage control plane written in Go.
 The goal: make storage operators' lives less terrifying.
 Immutable infra, declarative state, real HA, and no `sudo zpool destroy` regrets at 2am.

 Munich-based.
 IT infrastructure by day, systems work by night.
-My homelab — 60+ containerised services across ~33TB — is where DPlaneOS gets stress-tested against the messy reality of self-hosted everything.
+My personal homelab consists of 60+ containerised services across ~33TB is where DPlaneOS gets stress-tested against the messy reality of self-hosted everything.

 Currently interested in distributed systems, storage internals, NixOS, and the strange satisfaction of a well-designed `systemd` unit.